cantino/active_record_record/README.md

 ActiveRecord Record is a Railtie that instruments ActiveRecord and records SQL queries, model instantiations, and view renders.
 Every request cycle will open a next TextEdit window with a summary of the request.

+Note: at the moment this development tool is Mac only.

 ## Installation

 Add this line to your application's Gemfile: